albar965/littlenavmap-manual/src/en/NAVDATA.rst

 -  Aprons
 -  Taxiways
 -  Parking positions
--  COM frequencies
+-  Airport COM frequencies

 The following features are taken from the Navigraph database:

--  Navaids (waypoints/intersections, VOR, NDB, marker) which affects:
+-  Navaids (waypoints/intersections, VOR, NDB, marker, ILS and more) which affects:

    -  ``Search`` dock window, tab ``Navaid``
    -  Flight plan calculation